Father · Son · Holy Spirit

 Three Offices: Prophet, Priest, King

-• Prophet: He reveals the Father — "Anyone who has seen me has seen the Father" (John 14:9).
-Jesus's teaching, life, and death are God's clearest self-disclosure.
+• Prophet: He reveals the Father — "Anyone who has seen me has seen the Father" (John 14:9)

 Jesus is fully God and fully human — not 50/50, not alternating, but completely both.
-This is why He can be our mediator: He represents God to humanity (revealing the Father perfectly) and represents humanity to God (offering the perfect human obedience).
+He represents God to humanity (revealing the Father perfectly) and humanity to God (offering the perfect human obedience).
 He is the bridge because He is both sides of the bridge.

 How to Relate to Him

-• As Lord: He has all authority (Matt 28:18) — follow His teaching, trust His commands
+• As Lord: He has all authority — follow His teaching, trust His commands

 • As Friend: "I have called you friends, for everything I learned from my Father I have made known to you" (John 15:15)